 If the density of a substance is lower than that of the fluid, it will float.

 If the density of a substance is the same as that of the fluid it will neither sink nor float but “hover”.

 Density is affected by temperature.
-Remember that temperature increases tend to expand objects but the mass of the object stays the same (I hope that is obvious).
+Remember that a rise in temperature tends to expand objects, but the mass of the object stays the same (I hope that is obvious).
 So if we increase volume without increasing mass in our Density = mass/volume calculation it should be easy to see that our density value is reduced by increases in temperature.
 Density tends to decrease as temperature increases.

 Let’s do an example:

 Our example above was as 500g object with a volume of 15 ml.